artagnon/clayoven/README.md

 The claytext processor is, at its core, a paragraph-processor; all content must be split up into paragraphs, decorated with optional first-and-last-line-markers.
 The function of `<< ... >>`, `$$ ... $$`, and `~~ ... ~~` markers should be evident from the [example](/README.md#the-claytext-format); the marker tokens must be in lines of their own.
 The first paragraph is optionally a header, and if so, markers `( ... )` must be used.
 The last paragraph is an optional footer, prefixed with `[^\d+]:` lines to enable the footer.
 In a paragraph with lists, each line must begin with the numeral or roman numeral, as shown.
 The format is strict, and the processor doesn't like files with paragraphs wrapped using hard line breaks, for instance.

 `PARAGRAPH_LINE_FILTERS` matches paragraphs where all lines begin with some regex, and `PARAGRAPH_START_END_FILTERS` match paragraphs that start and end with the specified tokens.
-For things that involve using a regex to match text in the middle of a paragraph like the markdown-style links in the example, [javascript](https://github.com/artagnon/artagnon.com/blob/master/design/claytext.js) is the easy way of getting it done.

 ## Planned features, and anti-features